RX Class Steam Locomotives

 tons from Mt Barker to Victor Harbor, whilst on the "Cockle Train" the load limit is 200

-Rx207 was returned to service in December 2000 and named "Dean Harvey" in
+Rx207 took up active SteamRanger service in December 2000 and was named "Dean Harvey" in

 recognition of the commitment of Dean at SteamRanger Director through the 1970s and 80s, leading